OUR COMPANY DOES THE SAME WORK AS IBM OR MICROSOFT, MORE THAN 50% CHEAPER AND BETTER!

 • 1.
 Ransomware payments.

 • 2.
-Business downtime and recovery costs.
+Cost of downtime and recovery of the business.

-4. Maintaining Trust and Reputation
+4. The Importance of Trust and Reputation

 • 1.
 Artificial Intelligence (AI): For threat detection and response.

-Building a Cybersecurity Strategy
+Creating a Cybersecurity Strategy

 Conclusion